as wfrom GETTING THERE

-Your adventure on the Middle Fork of the Salmon River will begin in the town of Stanley, Idaho, located in the Sawtooth Mountains.
+Your June or July adventure on the Middle Fork of the Salmon River will begin in the town of Stanley, Idaho, located in the Sawtooth Mountains.
 To reach Stanley, many of our guests begin by flying to Idaho’s capital city of Boise, which is served by several major airlines.
+If your trip is in August, you will begin in Salmon, Idaho.

 Air seats and charters are available to Stanley through Gem Air (208) 756-7382 and Salmon/McCall Air (208) 756-6211 or (800) 992-6559.
 Depending on the size of your group and your time constraints, air travel may be the best option for you, plus a backcountry flight is an incredible way to see the Frank Church Wilderness.
 Check out the air travel websites for details and rates.
 We will be happy to help you with any arrangements you need to make.